 Wayne “Liwingu” McGinness was born in Atherton QLD where his mother is from.
 His grandmother was Maggie “Djairrami” Anning and her people, the Ngadjon tribe (rainforest people), were located all over the Atherton Tablelands.
 Her husband, Gerald Anning, was a fisherman, master lumberjack and one of the Yidinji tribe.

 Wayne spent the majority of his life in the Northern Territory where his father’s family is from.
 The Kungarrakan Tribe (paperbark people) of the Finnis and Darwin River area.
 His grandfather Valentine Bynoe McGinness (a welder, wheelright and mechanic) was born on a mine claim near the Finniss River to a local Kungarakan woman (Alyandabu”Lucy” McGinness) and an Irish rail worker (Stephen McGinness).

-Wayne uses Australian 316 marine grade stainless steel, a beautiful steel alloy that is durable, clean and pleasing to the eye.
+Wayne creates all his pieces from Australian 316 marine grade stainless steel, a beautiful steel alloy that is durable, clean and pleasing to the eye.

-Wayne is also available for commissioned one off pieces designed in consultation with the client.
+Wayne is available for commissioned one off pieces designed in consultation with the client.